 Understanding the Autism Spectrum Quotient (AQ)

-The Autism Spectrum Quotient (AQ) serves as a pivotal tool in understanding and measuring autistic traits among adults.
+The Autism Spectrum Quotient (AQ) is a crucial tool in understanding and measuring autistic traits among adults.
 Developed by Simon Baron-Cohen and his team at the Autism Research Centre in Cambridge in 2001, the AQ provides valuable insights into the expression of autistic traits in individuals.
-What is its significance and usage?
+Its significance and widespread usage in both clinical and research environments underscore its importance in the field of autism studies.

 Who Should Take the AQ?